 Find the full printable recipe with specific measurements below.

-- Kerrygold Irish butter: This is a specialty butter that is a MUST for this Irish bread recipe.
-Slightly softened butter will work great in this recipe.
+- Kerrygold Irish butter: This is a specialty butter that is a MUST for a classic Irish bread recipe.
+Slightly softened butter is best.

-- Buttermilk: Tenderize the bread when using buttermilk.
-Make your own homemade buttermilk or store-bought buttermilk.
+- Buttermilk: Buttermilk tenderizes the loaf.
+Make your own homemade buttermilk with lemon juice or white vinegar or use store-bought buttermilk.

 How to Make Irish Soda Bread

 - Mix.
-In a large bowl, mix together the flour, sugar, baking powder, baking soda, and salt.
+In a large bowl, mix dry ingredients including flour, sugar, baking powder, baking soda, and salt.
 Cut in the butter with a pastry cutter or fork.
 Stir in the buttermilk and egg.

 - Cut.
 At this point, you can cut the dough in half to make 2 smaller loaves or 1 large loaf.
-Press it down and round the edges and then cut an ‘X’ in the top of the loaf.
+Press it down and round the edges and then use a sharp knife to cut an ‘X’ in the top.

 - Bake.
 Combine the melted butter and buttermilk in a small bowl and then brush half of it on top of the loaf.
 Bake at 350°F for 45 to 55 minutes, brushing the remaining buttermilk mixture on top halfway through.

-- Plain: The flavor is so great that you don’t need to top it with much when serving.
+- Plain: The flavor is so great that you don’t need to top this Irish bread with much when serving.
 Try enjoying a slice with a little bit of butter and a drizzle of honey.

-- Soups and Stews: Serve with comforting and hearty soups or stews like beef bourguignon, vegetable soup, or cabbage soup.
+- Soups and stews: Serve with comforting and hearty soups or stews like beef bourguignon, vegetable beef soup, or cabbage soup.

 Do you love to celebrate with Irish recipes?!
-Try this delicious Irish scone, traditional corned beef and cabbage, or this pistachio chocolate chip cookies.
+Try this shamrock shake, rainbow fruit platter and pistachio chocolate chip cookies.

 More Easy Bread Recipes